Debiasing Algorithm through Model Adaptation: Methodology and Experimental Setup

 \subsection{Downstream Tasks}

-We have selected three datasets that measure common sense reasoning and language understanding to evaluate the possible performance loss after altering the model:

-\paragraph{OpenBookQA (OBQA)} \citep{mihaylov-etal-2018-suit} The test set contains 500 multiple-choice questions aimed at combining science facts with common knowledge. \paragraph{AI2 Reasoning Challenge (ARC)} \citep{clark2018think} This dataset contains natural science questions authored for use on standardized tests.
-It is partitioned into a Challenge Set (1172 test questions) and an Easy Set (2376 test questions). \paragraph{Massive Multitask Language Understanding (MMLU)} \citep{hendryckstest2021} The test set contains 14\,042 questions on 57 topics, including math, law, or social sciences.
+We have selected three datasets that measure common sense reasoning and language understanding to evaluate the possible performance loss after altering the model: \textbf{OpenBookQA (OBQA)} \citep{mihaylov-etal-2018-suit} contains 500 multiple-choice questions aimed at combining science facts with common knowledge. \textbf{AI2 Reasoning Challenge (ARC)} \citep{clark2018think} contains natural science questions authored for use on standardized tests.
+It is partitioned into a Challenge Set (1172 test questions) and an Easy Set (2376 test questions). \textbf{Massive Multitask Language Understanding (MMLU)} \citep{hendryckstest2021} contains 14\,042 questions on 57 topics, including math, law, or social sciences.
 The former two tasks are evaluated in a zero-shot regime.
 In the MMLU, we provide five in-context examples.
-In all evaluations, we followed closely the original setting of \citet{touvron_llama_2023}.
+In all the evaluations, we followed closely the original setting of \citet{touvron_llama_2023}.